How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 The Pros and Cons of SDK Technology

-Do you need to integrate video SDK into your app or website?
+Do you need to embed the video SDK into your app or website?
 It depends on your goals and priorities.

 Let’s look at the main pros and cons of using SDK technology.